This post for a self help book is a sponsored post written by me on behalf of Erik Bertrand Larssen. All opinions are 100% mine.

-On Monday I introduced you to a book called Hell Week: Seven Days to be Your Best Self by Erik Bertrand Larssen and I embarked on the #HellWeekChallenge.
+On Monday I introduced you to a self help book called Hell Week: Seven Days to be Your Best Self by Erik Bertrand Larssen and I embarked on the #HellWeekChallenge.
 Today is about mid-week so I figured I’d check in and let you know about my experience so far.

 First of all the book is written in a way that is easy for anyone to understand.
 The concepts aren’t wacky or crazy, but it gives you a structure to follow to commit to being a better version of yourself.
 Each day follows a different theme – a different area of you life that you evaluate and find ways to improve.
 Each day also has to follow 7 rules.
 You can find the themes and rules in my first post here: Hell Week – Seven Days to be Your Best Self.